 In this key victory, we must not forget all the work left so that every family can have access to quality, affordable child care no matter their race, zip code, gender or family type.
 This means passing our legislation, AB 378, so that collective bargaining for providers becomes a reality.
 In addition to securing a voice at the table, we must also continue to hold our leaders in Sacramento accountable and ask them to take a bold path for our children’s future.
 California’s child care system can’t keep running as it does now.
 The high cost of care, lack of access and poor pay for early childhood educators mean all children and families are losing out.

 We must take a more aggressive path to fund California’s child care system because California can afford it.
 As a result of the Trump tax cuts, in 2018, California’s Fortune 500 companies’ profits ballooned by nearly $50 billion dollars over what they earned in 2017, a total of $254 billion dollars last year.
 Those corporations benefit tremendously from California’s child care system and many have employees who earn so little that they qualify for subsidies.
-They must pay their fair share to ensure the Blue Ribbon Commission on Early Child Education recommendations is fulfilled.
+They must pay their fair share to ensure the Blue Ribbon Commission on Early Child Education recommendations are fulfilled.